PranjalSh-10/Subscription-Model-/README.md

-Subscription Model using MERN Stack and technologies like Material UI, Stripe with Typescript
+Subscription Model using MERN Stack and technologies like MailJet, Stripe with Typescript